 Creating a great pre-save campaign before you release a track is also really important and helpful to creating a fan base and building hype for your upcoming release!
 Check out our checklist for what to do when releasing a song.

-In short, the answer is no. However, there are still many ways to get your music on the platform.
+In short, the answer is no. However, there are still many ways on how to add songs to spotify as an artist.

 In 2018, Spotify introduced a new trial feature that allowed independent artists to upload their music directly to Spotify.
 The tool allowed musicians to deliver music straight to Spotify and plan for the perfect release day.

-Independent artists will sign up to an online platform and submit their music, which is then served to Spotify.
+Independent artists will sign up to an online platform and submit their local music via local files which are then served to Spotify.
 Most major record labels handle getting their artists music played on Spotify, and often act as the DSP themselves.

 We have rounded up the best digital service providers to help you out!